Duane Brown reportedly wants a new contract and the Seahawks ‘would love for him’ to be with the team

 Among a handful of players not participating are two of the team’s recent high picks, running back Rashaad Penny and receiver Dee Eskridge.

 Carroll said Penny recently had surgery to clean up his knee, on which he had surgery to repair an ACL injury in December 2019.
-The team’s first round pick in 2018, Penny is entering the final season of his rookie deal and as such preparing for what is something of a make-or-break year I his career.
+The team’s first round pick in 2018, Penny is entering the final season of his rookie deal and preparing for what is something of a make-or-break year in his career.

-Penny played just three games last season, and Carroll noted that it’s not unusual for players needing a full season to recover fully.
-He said Penny should be ready for training camp, saying he is “working out and doing a ton of stuff’’ but is just not ready yet for on-field work.
+Penny played just three games last season, and Carroll noted that it’s not unusual for players needing a full season to recover fully from an ACL injury.
+He said Penny should be ready for training camp, saying he is “working out and doing a ton of stuff’’ but is not ready yet for on-field work.

 “We just want to make sure that his strength is balanced out in his quads,’’ Carroll said.
 “So there’s no reason for us to take a chance right now where he gets in a bad situation.
 So, the attitude is great, his mentality is great.’’